How much can I borrow?

-Property refurbishment projects tend to be smaller than full blown developments.
+Property refurbishment projects tend to be smaller than ground up developments.
 Although, we don’t operate a strict maximum loan.

 We can fund property refurbishment in two ways: